Byron/gitoxide/DEVELOPMENT.md

   so that deletions are done separately from updates to allow usage of the most suitable locking strategies.
 - When adding/updating references, prefer to fail immediately as the chance for the same change being made concurrently is low, and failure would occur after waiting for the lock due to constraint mismatch.

+### Git configuration

+- some application types might never use it, which is why it should be controllable how and what is loaded (when we actually implement it).